Bernhard Rust

-Early life
+Life before politics

 Rust was born in Hanover and obtained a doctorate in German philology and philosophy.
 After passing the state teaching examination with the grade "gut" (i.e. "good") in 1908, he became a high school teacher at Hanover's Ratsgymnasium, then served in the army during World War I. He reached the rank of Oberleutnant, served as a company commander and was awarded the Iron Cross first and second class for bravery.
 He was wounded in action and sustained a severe head injury, which caused serious mental and physical impairments for the rest of his life.
 He was discharged in December 1918 and returned to Hanover.

 Political career

 Rust joined the Nazi Party in 1921 and was a cofounder of the Ortsgruppe (Local Group) in Hanover.
 When the party was banned in the aftermath of the Beer Hall Putsch, Rust joined the German Völkisch Freedom Party and served as an Ortsgruppenleiter and later as Gauleiter for Hanover.
 When the ban on the Nazi Party was lifted, he rejoined it (membership number 3,390).
 On 22 March 1925, he was named Gauleiter for the Gau of North Hanover.
 On 10 September 1925, Rust joined the National Socialist Working Association headed by Gregor Strasser.
 This was an association of northern and western Gauleiter who supported the "socialist" wing of the Party until it was dissolved in 1926 following the Bamberg Conference.

 When the Gaue were reorganised on 1 October 1928, Rust became the Gauleiter for Southern Hanover–Brunswick.
 He retained that position until November 1940, when he was succeeded by Hartmann Lauterbacher.
-In September 1930, he was elected to the Reichstag from electoral constituency 16, Southern Hanover-Brunswick.
-He would remain a Reichstag deputy through the end of the Nazi regime in 1945.
+In September 1930, he was elected to the Reichstag from electoral constituency 16, South Hanover-Braunschweig.
+He would retain this Reichstag seat through the end of the Nazi regime in 1945.
 On 15 July 1932 came his appointment as Landesinspekteur for Lower Saxony.
 In that position, he had oversight responsibility for his Gau and four others (Eastern-Hanover, North Westphalia, South Westphalia & Weser-Ems).
 That was a short-lived initiative by Gregor Strasser to centralise control over the Gaue.
 However, it was unpopular with the Gauleiter and was repealed on Strasser's fall from power in December 1932.
 Rust then returned to his Gauleiter position in Southern Hanover-Brunswick.